Cyanuric Acid in Pools: What It Does and How to Adjust

 • Test strips: Fast and easy, but imprecise, expect ±20 ppm error, which matters when you’re trying to hit 30-50 ppm

-• Liquid test kit (Taylor K-2006): Most accurate for home use; the turbidity test requires looking through a tube at a dot, which takes practice but gives reliable results
+• Liquid test kit (Taylor K-2006): Most accurate for home use.
+The turbidity test requires looking through a tube at a dot, which takes practice but gives reliable results

 • Digital testers (Hach, Palintest): Most precise, but cost $150-$300, justifiable for pool service professionals, not most homeowners

-• Pool store lab test: Accurate; costs $5-15; a good option for the annual CYA check or when troubleshooting persistent chlorine issues
+• Pool store lab test: Accurate; costs $5-15.
+A good option for the annual CYA check or when troubleshooting persistent chlorine issues

 We recommend and use the Taylor K-2006 liquid kit for CYA testing specifically.
 Test CYA monthly during swim season and after any significant water replacement (rain overflow, partial drain, heavy splash-out).
-Using muriatic acid for pool pH does not affect CYA, but partial drains to fix high CYA will also lower other chemical levels that need re-balancing after refill.
+Using muriatic acid for pool pH doesn’t affect CYA, but partial drains to fix high CYA will also lower other chemical levels that need re-balancing after refill.

-For the full balancing sequence after a partial drain, see our how to raise pool alkalinity guide, alkalinity is typically the first parameter to address after a major water change.
+For the full balancing sequence after a partial drain, see our how to raise pool alkalinity guide, alkalinity is the first parameter to address after a major water change.

 FAQ